 Where It All Began

-In the 1950s, in the mountain pastoral village of Livadi — the well-known Vlach settlement on the slopes of Mt Titaros — the Hatzis family opened a small lanaristirio, a wool-carding mill.
+In the 1950s, in the mountain pastoral village of Livadi — the well-known Vlach settlement on the slopes of Mt Titaros — the Chatzis family opened a small lanaristirio, a wool-carding mill.
 Sheep wool was the raw material of the local economy, and the mill served the wider region, drawing in families from the surrounding villages.

 The carding work (in Greek: λανάρισμα, *lanarisma*) took time — often more than a day.
-So in the spirit of Livadi hospitality, the Hatzis family offered overnight lodging to those who had come to bring their wool, until the work was done and they could go home.
+So in the spirit of Livadi hospitality, the Chatzis family offered overnight lodging to those who had come to bring their wool, until the work was done and they could go home.

 Years later, with that hospitality as the model, the traditional guesthouse Lanari was built on the site of the old lanaristirio.
 The name carries its original meaning — the tool, the trade, the doorway opened to strangers in the middle of work.
 That's still the idea.